tberg12/ocular/README.md

         -alternateSpellingReplacementPaths "spanish->replace/spanish.txt,latin->replace/latin.txt,nahuatl->replace/nahuatl.txt" \
         -insertLongS true

 This program will work with any languages, and any number of languages; simply add an entry for every relevant language.
 The set of languages chosen should match the set of languages found in the documents that are to be transcribed.

+For older texts (either monolingual or multilingual), it might also be useful to specify the optional parameters `alternateSpellingReplacementPaths` or `-insertLongS true`, as shown here:

+      java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TrainLanguageModel -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
+        -lmPath lm/trilingual.lmser \
+        -textPath "spanish->texts/sp/,latin->texts/la/,nahuatl->texts/na/" \
+        -alternateSpellingReplacementPaths "spanish->replace/spanish.txt,latin->replace/latin.txt,nahuatl->replace/nahuatl.txt" \
+        -insertLongS true

   More details on the various command-line options can be found below.